HaCongNga/NLP_StanfordCourses_CS224n/README.md

 detection and correction of errors from the model; understanding BLEU.

-Coding: Implement fundamental building blocks of the Seq2Seq model from the starter code.
+Coding: Implement fundamental building blocks of the Seq2Seq model.
+## a5 : Assignment 5 : Self-Attention, Transformers, and Pretraining
+Written: + Gaining mathematical intuitions about the advantages of multi-headed attention over single one.
+         + Empirical insights about the benefits of pretrained models.

+Coding: Reimplement Self-attention, pretraining and fine-tuning LLM, minGPT.

+## Project : Default Project : BERT and downstream tasks

 ## Key skills
++ Mathematics (Linear Algebra, Statistics, Calculus)
 + PyTorch
 + Hugging Face
 + LaTeX

-Updated on 07/10/2023

-## Future work

-+ a5: Assignment 5 (Self-Attention, Transformers, Pretraining): Plan completed: 14/10/2023
-+ Default Project: Question Answering: Plan completed: 10/11/2023